KeithSloan/OpenSCAD_Alt_Import/README.md

   ### Using SCADObjects and OpenSCAD external editor.

-  Using a combination of an external editor for SCADObjects and having OpenSCAD set up for a external editor allows.
+  Using a combination of an external editor for SCADObjects and having OpenSCAD set up for an external editor allows.

   * One to edit the source for FreeCAD OpenSCAD objects
   * Preview any changes in a OpenSCAD Preview window